Sovereign-Labs/sovereign-sdk/examples/demo-stf/README.md

 interface](../../rollup-interface/specs/interfaces/stf.md).

-That interface is quite high-level - the only notion that it surfaces it that of a `blob` of rollup data.
+That interface is quite high-level - the only notion that it surfaces is that of a `blob` of rollup data.
 In the Module System, we work at a much lower level - with transactions signed by particular private keys.
-To bridge the gap, there's a system called an `AppTemplate`, which translates between the two layers of abstraction.
+To bridge the gap, there's a system called an `AppTemplate`, which bridges between the two layers of abstraction.

 The reason the `AppTemplate` is called a "template" is that it's generic.
 It allows you, the developer, to pass in several parameters that specify its exact behavior.
 In order, these four generics are: